Cervical Cancer: Radiation

 for you.
 These tests take pictures of the inside of your body.
 They help show exactly

 where the cancer is.
-They may include X-rays and CT scans.
-You may have the same tests
+They may include X-rays, MRIs magnetic resonance imaging) and

 Your radiation oncologist can tell you what to expect during treatment.
 You'll also

 talk about how you might feel during and after treatment.
 You'll have to decide if

 you want to be able to get pregnant in the future because this impacts your treatment

 plan.
 Talk with your healthcare provider about your fertility concerns before starting

 treatment.
 It may help to bring a family member or friend with you to appointments.

 Make a list of questions and concerns you want to talk about.